-I became a Trustee of Trinity Hospice in 1993 when they were looking for someone with general business management experience and I was working at ICI Hillhouse Site (Thornton).
-I had always supported cancer charities since the untimely death of my father at the age of 38 and I was happy to get involved.
+“Became a Trustee of Trinity Hospice in 1993 when they were looking for someone with general business management experience and I was working at ICI Hillhouse Site (Thornton).
+I had always supported cancer charities since the untimely death of my father at the age of 38 and I was happy to get involved.”

 Consultant Solicitor with Blackhurst Budd Solicitors in Blackpool and the Deputy Coroner for the Blackpool and Fylde District.
 Member of the Lord Lieutenant’s Panel for the Queens Award for Voluntary Service and a member of the Advisory Board of the Salvation Army Bridge Project.

-I qualified in Medicine in 1981 in Manchester and except for 6 months in Burnley have spent all my medical career on the Fylde Coast, first in Blackpool Victoria Hospital then following a GP trainee year Over Wyre I became a GP in Fleetwood in 1985 and I am still working there.
+Qualified in Medicine in 1981 in Manchester and except for six months in Burnley has spent entire medical career on the Fylde Coast, first in Blackpool Victoria Hospital then following a GP trainee year Over Wyre she became a GP in Fleetwood in 1985 and is still working there.

-I qualified as a State Registered Nurse in 1968 and as a State Registered Midwife in 1970.
-Following this I worked as a Staff Nurse on night duty on an acute surgical ward before taking up the post of Junior Sister and then Senior Sister on day duty on the same ward for the next 14 years.
+Qualified as a State Registered Nurse in 1968 and as a State Registered Midwife in 1970.
+Following this worked as a Staff Nurse on night duty on an acute surgical ward before taking up the post of Junior Sister and then Senior Sister on day duty on the same ward for the next 14 years.

-I moved to Trinity Hospice in 1985 as Senior Sister and was privileged to become Deputy Matron in 1992 and Matron in 1994.
-I was very involved in fundraising for Trinity from the early days and I still work with the Thornton Cleveleys Friends Group to raise funds throughout the year.
+Moved to Trinity Hospice in 1985 as Senior Sister and became Deputy Matron in 1992 and Matron in 1994.
+Involved in fundraising for Trinity from the early days and still part of the Thornton Cleveleys Friends Group to raise funds throughout the year.

 Married with five children and living in Lytham St.Annes.
 Peter runs a successful jewellery business, Peter Jackson the Jeweller, based in Preston.
 Peter has been involved with many charities over the years including the Princes Trust and the Roy Castle Foundation and has received an MBE for services to charity.

-Tom Inman is a retired Director of a multi-national Information Technology company with specialist knowledge in the areas of Information Technology, business management and construction matters.
+Retired Director of a multi-national Information Technology company with specialist knowledge in the areas of Information Technology, business management and construction matters.
 He decided to volunteer as a Trustee of Trinity Hospice after a close friend was given excellent end of life care in Trinity.
-Tom says: “The more I learnt about Trinity Hospice the more I wanted to get involved and help a brilliant team of caring professionals”